Time-Sharing and Parenting Plans

-When minor children are involved in divorce proceedings, the parties are required to enter into a parenting plan that determines the day-to-day responsibilities of the parents over the children, as well as determine a time-sharing schedule, a holiday schedule and parental responsibility over the major issues affecting a child’s life, such as, their education, religious upbringing, non-emergency medical decisions and extra-curricular activities.
+When minor children are involved in divorce proceedings, the parties are required to enter into a parenting plan that determines the day-to-day responsibilities of the parents over the children, as well as determine a time-sharing schedule, a holiday schedule, and parental responsibility over the major issues affecting a child’s life, such as, their education, religious upbringing, non-emergency medical decisions, and extra-curricular activities.

 It is important to understand that the determination of parental responsibility is separate and distinct from the time-sharing schedule.
 A time-sharing schedule refers to the time the child will be spending with each parent and details where the child will be living from day to day during the year.
-Our goal at Hertz • Sager, is to resolve your case without causing you to lose all of your money and assets, while retaining your dignity and sanity.
+Our goal at Hertz • Sager is to resolve your case without causing you to lose all of your money and assets while retaining your dignity and sanity.

 We know that you will always try and consider the best interests of your children.
 However, your spouse or opposing parent may be more focused on the monetary aspects of your case.
 We will focus our efforts on the heart of your case, the children.
 We will strive to ensure that your children are protected and sheltered from the turbulence of any legal disputes.

-Cases involving children are necessarily emotional and may become quite difficult.
+Cases involving children are necessarily emotional and may become quite complicated.
 We can direct you to an appropriate mental health professional if it appears that you or your children will benefit from such crisis management.

 Sometimes, your case may require a Guardian Ad Litem to conduct an impartial investigation and to act as the eyes and ears of the judge.
 We have experience serving as Guardian Ad Litems in complicated and contentious cases, so we know when it is appropriate to have the court appoint a Guardian Ad Litem and help you with such an investigation.
 At all times, our focus is the best interest of your children based upon your beliefs and values for them.